a-random-programmer/relayr-raspberry-pi/README.rst

     pi@raspberrypi ~ $ sudo modprobe w1-gpio && sudo modprobe w1_therm

     # else:
+    pi@raspberrypi ~ $ uname -a
+    Linux raspberrypi 3.18.11-v7+ #781 SMP PREEMPT Tue Apr 21 18:07:59 BST 2015 armv7l GNU/Linux
     pi@raspberrypi ~ $ sudo nano /boot/config.txt
     # add this line at the bottom (and then reboot):
     # dtoverlay=w1-gpio

-Now you can then look for respective 1wire devices in your file system.
-Each DS18B20_ uses a unique ID that appears in this devices directory, in our case ``28-000004a365ef``.
+Now you can look for respective 1wire devices in your file system.
+Each DS18B20_ sensor has a unique ID that appears in this devices directory, in our case ``28-000004a365ef``.
 The temperature value is accessible under the respective path ending in ``w1_slave`` in the last line right next to the string ``t=`` (multiplied by 1000):